LeafandJam/leaf-guides/content/posts/stremio.md

 Search for your media and look for streams with RD at the front.
 These are provided from Real-Debrid.
 If one stream isn't quite right, try another!

+# Firestick
+For installing stremio on a firestick you can use [this guide](https://troypoint.com/stremio/).

 # Comments
 Let me know what you think below!
 Chat service is by Cactus Chat and is on the Matrix Protcol.
 It is all open source and private!